goeb/smit/README.md

 --------

 - Full text searching
-- Easy configuration of properties
+- Easy customization of properties
+- Simple, fast and light
 - Manage several projects
 - Easy to install locally, or on a server
-- Simple, fast and light
 - UTF-8
-- Can be used offline
+- Offline capability

 Getting Started